 We soon came to a large clearing:

-When we started, we were in the prototypical Pacific Northwest rain forest.
-By the end, we had reached Central Oregon, though it was only 2.3 miles from the car to this spot above.
+When we started, we were in a typical Pacific Northwest rain forest.
+By the end, we had reached Central Oregon, though it was only 2.5 miles from the car to this spot above.
 We hit the western edge of the plateau and everything was completely different from what it was down below.
 The plants, trees, even Linton Creek looked completely different.
-I never thought I'd walk to Central Oregon over that short of a distance...
+I never thought I'd walk to Central Oregon over that short of a distance.